June 17, 2026 · RezScore

 Boom or not, Computer Science still sits comfortably at #1.
 Here’s the full picture for the most popular majors this year.

-The top three are immovable: Computer Science, Business Administration, Mechanical Engineering, same as they have been for years.
-Below them, the deck reshuffled.
+The top three are steady: Computer Science, Business Administration, Mechanical Engineering, same as they have been for years.
+The movement is underneath, and it lines up with what’s happening to degrees nationally.
 A few things stand out:

 • Information Technology is the quiet earner.
-It barely cracks the top 5 on popularity, but it maps to the highest-paying career track on the board.
+It barely cracks the top five on popularity, but it maps to the highest-paying career track on the board.

 You came here to find your major, so here are all 100.
 Popularity is the major’s slice of the 1.17 million we counted.
 Salary is the median wage for the career that major most commonly leads to, from the U.S. Bureau of Labor Statistics.
-The last column is how the major moved in our rankings since last year.
+The trend arrow blends the direction in our own data with the national degree numbers from the Department of Education, so it reflects whether a field is genuinely growing or cooling, not just one year of noise.

 2▲1Business Administration1.01%$101K